NWChemEx/ParallelZone/docs/source/developer/design/logging.rst

 Designing the Logging Component
 ###############################

+ParallelZone provides a ``Logger`` class to facilitate recording of events, i.e., print statements.
+The high-level design is summarized on this page.

 *****************
 What is a Logger?
 *****************

 A logger is a software element (in our case a class) which records events.
-Events can be be almost anything including: user interactions, errors, timing information, progress reports, and status.
+Events can be be almost anything including: user interactions, errors, timing information, progress , and status.
 Typically the events are recorded to a console, file, or database.
 Logging is particularly important for understanding complicated software systems including those with concurrency, automation, and remote access.